-A good estimate of your functional threshold power can often be obtained by simply uploading all of your training data into TrainingPeaks WKO4.
+A good estimate of your FTP can often be obtained by simply uploading all of your training data into TrainingPeaks WKO4.
 WKO4 will take all of your historical data in order to model your current FTP.

-Another way of estimating your threshold power without performing any formal testing is to simply evaluate the steady power that you can routinely produce in training during longer hard efforts, e.g., intervals or repeats aimed at raising LT, or during longer climbs.
+Another way of estimating your FTP without performing any formal testing is to simply evaluate the steady power that you can routinely produce in training during longer hard efforts, e.g., intervals or repeats aimed at raising LT, or during longer climbs.

-Perhaps an even more precise way of determining your threshold power, yet one which still doesn't require any formal testing, is to examine your normalized power during hard ~1 hour mass start races.
-Since TrainingPeaks automatically calculates normalized power even if you haven't yet entered a value for your threshold power, using the program to first analyze several race files may be the quickest way to deriving a good estimate of your threshold power.
+Perhaps an even more precise way of determining your FTP, yet one which still doesn't require any formal testing, is to examine your normalized power during hard ~1 hour mass start races.
+Since TrainingPeaks automatically calculates Normalized Power® (NP®) even if you haven't yet entered a value for your threshold power, using it to first analyze several race files may be the quickest way to deriving a good estimate of your threshold power.

-Since by definition the best measure of performance is performance itself, the most direct estimate of your sustainable (threshold) power will be obtained by simply doing a ~1 hour TT.
+Since by definition the best measure of performance is performance itself, the most direct estimate of your sustainable (threshold) power will be obtained by simply doing a time trial of an hour or so.
 By examining the horizontal graph of the data from such a TT in TrainingPeaks (perhaps with a little smoothing applied), you will be able to quickly tell whether your effort was well-paced, or if perhaps you started out too hard and then later faded, resulting in the average power somewhat underestimating your true threshold power.